fogbender/b2b-saaskit/README.md

 });
 ```

 If you try to access the `example` table, you'll get a runtime error.
 To fix this, you have to run a "migration", which applies a set of updates - which may include some combination of schema and data changes - to the database.
-Migration-aware databases usually have a utility table with a record of all migration steps that have already been applied.
-In our example, we'll only cover "forward" migration steps, but most migration systems allow each migration to define "up" and "down" functions - the "down" function is used to "undo" a migration, which might be necessary if application code associated with a forward step gets rolled back.

 Drizzle migrations happen in two steps: the first step generates a migration file, the second step applies the migration to the database.